shinonomeenana/Unibot/docs/en/usage/README.md

 ### User Query
 - `pjskcheck+id` to view the FC and AP count, as well as ranking information for the EX and Master difficulties of the corresponding ID.
 - `pjskcheck` to view the FC and AP count, as well as ranking information for the EX and Master difficulties of the bound ID.
-- `pjskprogress` to generate a progress image of master songs for the bound ID (FC/AP/Clear/All).
 - `pjskprofile` to generate a profile image for the bound ID
-- `pjsk b30` to generate a best 30 image for the bound ID.
 ### Privacy-related
 - `pjskprivate` Your ID will not be displayed when checking scores or `pjskcheck` yourself.
 - `pjskpublic` to allow others to see.